macktsawyer/betweenthelines/README.md

 - The save button in the very top right of the canvas will save the canvas as a .png image.
 ![alt text](src/images/0-Save.png)

+## Mobile Responsiveness
+- If using on a mobile device the canvas will be sized accordingly.
+If using a browser and the window size is adjusted, the canvas will remain the previous size until page is refreshed.
+This was done on purpose to preserve anything that had been already drawn.
+If you wish to have the canvas fit the new window size, refresh, but you will lose anything that had already been drawn.

 ![alt text](src/images/Painting5.png)